sehilnlf/sehilnlf/README.md

 - **Parallel and Distributed Programming**: Basic knowledge of parallel and distributed programming.

 ### Goals:
-My goal is to become an expert in Data Science and Artificial Intelligence, with the ability to apply my knowledge and skills to solve problems in healthcare, finance, education and natural resources and environment,...
+My goal is to become an expert in Data Science and Artificial Intelligence, with the ability to apply my knowledge and skills to solve problems in **healthcare, finance, education and natural resources and environment,**...

 If you are interested in collaborating or exchanging ideas on Data Science and Artificial Intelligence topics, please feel free to reach out to me via email linh.bk2153@gmail.com